USA and the UK

 Evidence of having rented a venue, hired a photographer, or organized catering for your wedding are excellent for proving to immigration officials the validity of your marriage.

+Of course, planning a wedding date and making arrangements can be difficult to do if you are waiting on the processing and approval of your visa.
 However, it’s recommended that you show some evidence of your plans being put into place if possible.

-What Can A K1 Visa Holder Do During Their Stay In The United States?
+What Can a K1 Visa Holder Do During Their Stay in the United States?

 - Applying for full permanent resident status after getting married.
 You are free to apply to become a full green card holder while staying in the US on the K1 visa, and you can do so without having to return to your home country.
 This is called adjustment of status.
 However, you cannot do so until you are married, and you’ll need to prove eligibility against a different set of criteria.
 Fortunately, foreign spouses of American citizens benefit from having preference by the Department of Homeland Security when applying for green cards, so you will likely find it much easier to gain full immigration status.